JNevile/CarnivalGames_ConnectFourGame_SODV1202/README.md

 Milestone 6: Complete (Core Classes: Player, Game, and Program classes)

-Milestone 7: Complete (I opened game in visual studio, made final revisions to player coding and was able to get the game to run and announce a win however it will not switch players and every attempt to remedy this I was unsuccessful)
+Milestone 7: Complete (I opened game in visual studio, made final revisions to player coding and was able to get the game to run and announce a win!)

 Milestone 8: Complete (OOP principles were followed with information I learned in this course)